I finally managed a decent ride with the new bike yesterday.

 The main purpose was just to see how well, or not, it rode; as well as sneak in a few easy sprints.
 However, with a couple of mates in tow, it turned into an hour of ‘off-plan’ fun and we came back significantly more tired than had we kept with our original intentions.

 I still have not got a bike fit organised yet and I need to do that as I think I have messed up on the stem length.
 I’m having to reach just a little too far for the shifters.
 Plus I’ve not had one for a couple of years and suspect that I’m generally a bit more flexible so it seems prudent to get all the measurements dialled in before starting training in earnest for the season ahead.

-The first real foray into the Di2 shifters exposed my lack of experience in that respect and my brain seemed to be hard-wired into using the gear buttons/levers to go in precisely the opposite direction than road conditions dictated.
+The first real foray into the Di2 shifters exposed my lack of experience in that respect and my brain seemed to be hard-wired into using the gear buttons/levers to go in precisely the opposite direction than road conditions dictate.
 The great thing is (might be) that I can re-program the shifters but I probably won’t do that.
-I probably WILL, however, have a play at the synchro-shiftig allowing one button to control the whole up-down gear changing process.
+I probably WILL, however, have a play at the synchro-shifting allowing one button to control the whole up-down gear-changing process.